 Ohio Northern University Solar Development

-Construction of a 2 MW solar array that supplies electricity to Ohio Northern University began in September of 2016 and was commissioned in January of 2017.
-ONU has contracted again with GEM Energy to construct an additional 1 MW solar field adjacent to the current site.
-The new array will be commissioned in the spring of 2018.
+Construction of a 2 MW solar array that supplies electricity to Ohio Northern University was completed in September of 2016 and commissioned, January of 2017.
+Because ONU was so pleased with the project success and the array’s output, the university again contracted with GEM Energy to construct an additional 1 MW solar field adjacent to the current site.
+The new array was commissioned in the spring of 2018.

 As the turnkey developer, GEM Energy secured the project financing under a negotiated Power Purchase Agreement (PPA) structure, and designed, constructed, operates and maintains the solar array.
 Under the 25-year PPA, ONU benefits with a no-out-of-pocket solution where no university capital was required for the array’s construction, nor for its ongoing maintenance.

 - The array includes a single-axis tracker that moves panels to follow the sun, allowing maximum solar harvest

 - 12 acre ground array – Phase I – 2 MW; Phase II – 1 MW

 - The solar field generates 15 percent of ONU’s annual electricity needs

 - ONU will include the solar array in its renewable energy curriculum.
 The program is led by GEM Energy and includes pilot student teams.